“I am because we are”

 Ubuntu in action!.

-Another great example of Ubuntu I can think of is my blogging community at the Write Tribe.
+Another great example of Ubuntu I can think of is my blogging community.
 We are individuals yet we are all interconnected when we come together to support each other.
 I can proudly state that I belong with a group of bloggers who:

 - care for each other